Gil Popilski

 Gil Popilski (גיל פופילסקי; born 6 October 1993) is an Israeli chess Grandmaster (2013).

 Biography

 Gil Popilski repeatedly represented Israel at the European Youth Chess Championships and World Youth Chess Championships in different age groups, where he won two medals: gold (in 2009, at the European Youth Chess Championship in the U16 age group) and bronze (in 2007, at the European Youth Chess Championship in the U14 age group).
 In 2011, in Tel Aviv he won Israeli Junior Chess Championship in U20 age group.

 In 2008, Gil Popilski won international chess tournament in Petah Tikva.
 In 2009, in Ashdod he shared 2nd place in international chess tournament behind winner Ilya Smirin.
 In 2010, in Enschede Gil Popilski shared 3rd place in international chess tournament with Robin van Kampen and Martyn Kravtsiv.
-Various chess publications have cited Gil to be "highly humorous," often giving him a competitive advantage.

 Gil Popilski played for Israel in the European Team Chess Championship: